tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/Activities/05-variables-04/README.md

     2. Then, declare a variable of `beverage` with an input and a string of "What kind of boba drink would you like?".

-    3. Then, Declare a variable of `sweetness` with an input and a string of "How sweet do you want your drink: 0, 50, 100, 200?".
+    3. Then, declare a variable of `sweetness_level` with an input and a string of "How sweet do you want your drink: 0, 50, 100, or 200?".

-    4. Now check:

-        1. If `sweetness` equals 50 print "half sweetened".
+    4. If `sweetness` equals 50 declare a variable `sweetness` as "half sweetened".

-        2. Else if `sweetness` 100 print "normal sweet".
+    5. Else if `sweetness` declare a variable `sweetness`as "normal sweet".

-        3. Else if `sweetness` 200 print "super sweet".
+    6. Else if `sweetness`  declare a variable `sweetness` as "super sweet".

-        4. Else print with a string of "non-sweet".
+    7. Else  declare a variable `sweetness` with a string of "non-sweet".

-    5. Then print the string of "Your order of " concatenated with the variable `beverage`, concatenated with " boba with a sweet level of ", concatenated with the variable `sweetness`
+    8. Then print the string of "Your order of " concatenated with the variable `beverage`, concatenated with " boba with a sweet level of ", concatenated with the variable `sweetness`

-    6. Finally, print the string of "Goodbye".
+3. Else, print the string of "You didn't give us your name!
+Goodbye".

-3. Execute the Python program.
+4. Execute the Python program.

     1. Open your terminal/git bash.